HAP Radiology Billing and Coding Blog

 What Causes Medical Necessity Denials?

 There is also a correlation, albeit anecdotally, between the relative cost of the exam and the incidence of a medical necessity denial.
-Chest x-rays for almost any reason are rarely denied, while CT and MRI exams undergo far closer scrutiny by the payer to determine whether or not payment should be made.
+Chest X-rays for almost any reason are rarely denied, while CT and MRI exams undergo far closer scrutiny by the payer to determine whether or not payment should be made.
 It is often useful to indicate in the documentation the types of exams already performed for the current condition, along with their results.
 Performance of an exam based on a previous abnormal result will usually pass review for medical necessity.

-How to Avoid Denials
+How to Avoid Medical Necessity Denials

-A good medical history obtained from the patient will usually provide the signs and symptoms being presented.
-The referring physician can also provide the reason for the referral, including the patient’s symptoms.
+• Signs, symptoms and reason for referral: The referring physician can provide the reason for the referral, including the patient’s symptoms.
 Some referring physician offices are better than others about providing the radiologist with a complete history that includes signs and symptoms.
-A review of your insurance denials might reveal a pattern of which referring offices are associated with more denials than average; this information will then help the scheduling staff seek out more complete information from those particular offices.

 What to Do About Denials

-While the best course of action is to avoid denials in the first place by understanding the payer’s rules and obtaining good information, a denial for medical necessity is not final.
-If after reviewing the denial the practice feels that it is not correct, an appeal can be filed.
 This is where maintaining detailed documentation is invaluable, as it allows a case to be made for payment when the initial claim form might not have contained enough information.
-The reasons for appeal can be as simple as clarifying a detail about the patient’s history or as complex as citing case studies or other evidence to show why the procedure was appropriate under the circumstances.
+Justifications for appeals range from clarifying information about the patient’s history or citing case studies and other evidence to demonstrate the service was necessary under the circumstances.

 A denial for medical necessity usually means that while the insurance company has declined to pay, the patient can still be held liable for payment.
 Medicare, however, has specific rules that govern when collection can be obtained from the patient.
-Before performing a procedure that is either non-covered or determined by Medicare to be not medically necessary, the patient must be given written notice using an Advance Beneficiary Notice (ABN) form.
+Before performing a procedure that is either non-covered or determined by Medicare as not medically necessary, the patient must be given written notice using an Advance Beneficiary Notice (ABN) form.
 Failure to do so will preclude the practice’s ability to collect payment from the patient.
-Practices should be aware of the rules covering the proper use of Medicare ABN’s.
+Practices should be aware of the rules covering the proper use of Medicare ABNs.

-The practice must be sure to keep the patient informed about its activities during any appeal process.
+The practice must keep the patient informed about its activities during any appeal process.
 When the payer notifies patients that they are going to be responsible for payment after a denial, this will usually be quite upsetting to them.
 Be proactive and let them know what steps are being taken to resolve the issue between the practice and the payer.

-More on Maximizing Practice Revenue
+Learn More About Maximizing Practice Revenue

 Related Articles: